HeetPatel07/Software-Engineering-/doc/Architecture.md

 ### Implementation

 BookDatabaseImpl
-The BookDatabaseImpl class implements the BookDatabase interface, managing book-related operations such as retrieval, addition, and search in a database.
+* The BookDatabaseImpl class implements the BookDatabase interface, managing book-related operations such as retrieval, addition, and search in a database.

 FavouriteBooksDatabaseImpl
+* The FavoriteBooksDatabaseImpl manages favorite books in a database, handling additions, deletions, and queries with transaction support and integrity checks.

 RatingDatabaseImpl
+* The RatingDatabaseImpl class manages ratings in a database, enabling the addition of ratings with comments and retrieval of ratings for a specific book, with transaction support.

 SellBooksDatabaseImpl
+* The SellBooksDatabaseImpl handles database transactions for adding, deleting, and listing books for sale, ensuring data integrity through managed transactions.

 UserDatabaseImpl
+* The UserDatabaseImpl handles database operations for users, including search, add, and update actions, with SQL transaction management for data integrity.

 ### stub

 DummyDatabase
+* The DummyDatabase is an in-memory stub for user and book data operations, supporting basic add and find functionalities, and used for testing without real database interaction.

 ### subinterfaces
 BookDatabase

-BuyBookDatabase
+* The BookDatabase interface outlines methods for managing and querying book data within a database.

 FavouriteBooksDatabase
+* The FavoriteBooksDatabase interface defines methods for managing a user's favorite books, including retrieving, adding, and deleting favorites.

 RatingDatabase
+* The RatingDatabase interface specifies methods for adding ratings with comments to books and retrieving all ratings for a specific book.

 SellBooksDatabase
+* The SellBooksDatabase interface defines methods for managing books for sale, including retrieving a user's sale books, adding, and deleting sale books.

 UserDatabase
+* The UserDatabase interface specifies operations for finding, adding, and updating user information in a database.

 ### utils
 DBHelper